Jess-White/indecision/README.md

 - Pull requests
 - Issues

-I used a JS data visualization library called Chartjs to visualize the data, since Chartjs is highly customizable and offers a number of different data visualization options.
+Indecision uses a JS data visualization library called Chartjs to visualize the data, since Chartjs is highly customizable and offers a number of different data visualization options.
 You can see documentation for Chartjs here:

 https://www.chartjs.org/docs